 Before you read a real experience from a tourist like you below, above is a photo of our own experience that we would like to share.
 This happened when we rented a Chinese Win from a restaurant owner back in October 2008 when one of our bikes broke down.
 Our guide was riding down a hill near Sapa and the rear brake hub broke and locked the wheel.
 He almost lost his life and this is the only time we tried a Chinese Win, never again!

 Vietnam is not a place for beginners, so please consider a touring bike as your feet!
 Below is a copy of a thread on a forum that you can see in full details here.
 That’s Chris’ experience and I below = Chris.
-We only added some updated information, photos or our reviews.
+We only added some updated information, photos, or reviews.
 This came from a tourist with his real experience and should be very clear about a Chinese copy of the Honda Win.
 Let the truth speaks itself.

-Many bikes shops try to sell second-hand Wins and they do not just give you an unsafe bike but make money on you (while you think you save money)!
+Many bike shops try to sell second-hand Wins and they do not just give you an unsafe bike but make money on you (while you think you save money)!
 Then when you resell it to another tourist they will be the next person to pay.
 Is this what you really want?

 Ok, so some facts about rebuilds, which all the shops claim have been done to most of their bikes.
 The figures below are on average and relating to the Chinese copy of the Honda Win.